tea2x/zksnark-poc/README.md

 These boxes once built sucessfully are called Succint Non-interactive Argument of Knowledge - SNARK.

-Once set up, any prover in one end can use those boxes to prove to any verifier on the other end that they input a number x > 18. =))
+Once set up, using those boxes, any prover in one end can prove to any verifier on the other end that they input a number x > 18. =))

 Let's build these magical boxes step by step.
 For the sake of simplicity, all ouput files will be put in the main working directory